python312/pierat/README.md

 ```

 Edit the ```main.py``` and ```populator.py``` scripts and fill out with your configuration.
-## How it works.

-The system operates with the ```populator.py``` script, which serves as the single poller to fetch Telegram updates and populate them into the Redis server.
-This approach addresses the limitation of a single bot instance being allowed to poll updates by centralizing the process through ```populator.py```.
-This script is only required to run while interacting with the bot.
-Worker processes, referred to as "zombies," connect to the Redis server to retrieve and process updates, reducing load and bypassing polling restrictions.
-Zombies handle tasks based on their assigned roles, reacting to updates accordingly.
-The Redis server also manages the assignment of specific computers by comparing their UUIDs with preconfigured values that are set in the Redis.
-Additionally, ```populator.py``` processes global commands, such as ```/list_computers``` and ```/set_computer```
 ## Usage

 1. Compile ```main.py``` with your favourite compiler, e.g ```pyinstaller``` ```nuitka```